 Once a marker has been granted, the applicant is expected to provide a detailed proffer setting out the nature of the conduct at issue.
 Immunity and leniency applicants will typically have 30 days to provide an initial proffer.
-Applicants must closely monitor the 30-day period, as the marker will automatically lapse without any warning or notice on behalf of the Bureau if this period of time passes and the applicant has not either perfected its marker or received an extension of time.28 price increases, but potentially deadweight loss resulting from purchasers substituting to less desirable products.
+Applicants must closely monitor the 30-day period, as the marker will automatically lapse without any warning or notice by the Bureau if this period of time passes and the applicant has not either perfected its marker or received an extension of time.32 parts.
+In accordance with the Bureau's Leniency Program, the joint sentencing submission between Maxzone and the PPSC proposed a C\$1.5 million fine to reflect 10 per cent of Maxzone Canada's relevant volume of commerce during the period of the offence.